azrakarakaya1/URLLauncher/README.md

 ## Installation

-No installation required!
-This is a client-side web application.
+No installation required, this is a client-side web application.
 Simply:

 1. Clone this repository or download the files
 2. Open `index.html` in any modern web browser

-## Customization

-You can easily customize the appearance:

-- Replace `background.jpg` with your own background image
-- Modify `style.css` to change colors, fonts, or layout
-- Adjust the JavaScript in `index.html` to change URL handling behavior

 ## Technologies Used